phunanon/Chika/README.md

 #### Syntax

-Names can include (almost) any characters excluding whitespace.
+Labels and function names can include (almost) any characters excluding whitespace.

+`(start of file)#num`: informs the VM how many bytes of RAM (`num`) will be used by the program.
+Otherwise a default maximum is used.

 `(func[ N args])`: a form, with a function in the head position, and 0-N arguments separated by spaces.
 Arguments can be forms.